 - Living Arrangements.
 Another big question your separation agreement needs to answer is who will be living where.
-In many situations, one partner wishes to remain in the marital home with the children, and your Best4All team of experts can help you explore options to make that happen, if possible.
+In many situations, one partner wishes to remain in the marital home with the children, and your Collaborative Divorce Waterloo Region team of experts can help you explore options to make that happen, if possible.

-Best4All- we believe it really is the better way to divorce.
+We believe collaborative law really is the better way to divorce.